Endometriosis & ME

 and an iron bar.

 These are just a few examples of my artwork.
-My work ranges from Native American Indian paintings, to landscapes, to flower studies, to animals, to people, to fantasy subjects and I tend to illustrate my poetry with my paintings.
-You can see more of my artwork and poetry at my Website Talking Paint.
+My work ranges from Native American Indian paintings to landscapes, to flower studies, to animals, to people, to fantasy subjects and I tend to illustrate my poetry with my paintings.